Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Discussion

 \section{Discussion}

 We have proposed a semiparametric Bayesian model to efficiently infer the locations of stationary points of an unknown function.
 The approach uses Gaussian processes as flexible priors while imposing derivative constraints to control the function's shape via conditioning.
-We have developed an inferential strategy that intentionally restricts estimation to the case of at least one stationary point, bypassing possible misspecifications in the number of stationary points and avoiding the varying dimension problem and its computational complexity.
+We have developed an inferential strategy that intentionally restricts estimation to the case of at least one stationary point, bypassing prior specifications on the number of stationary points and avoiding the varying dimension problem and its computational complexity.

-We have illustrated the proposed methods using simulations and an application to event-related potentials (ERP).
-By applying our approach to data collected from younger and older adults during a speech perception task, we have demonstrated how the time course of speech perception processes changes with age.
-Our results have clearly shown the advantage of model-based approaches to ERP data analysis.
-Extensions to multi-subject models that incorporate subject-level random effects via hierarchical models can be of practical relevance.
+We have illustrated the proposed methods using simulations and an analysis of ERP data.
+By applying our approach to data on younger and older adults during a speech perception task, we have demonstrated how the time course of speech perception processes changes with age.
+Our results have clearly shown the advantage of model-based approaches to ERP data analysis over traditional methods that arbitrarily average data across subjects.
+In the case study, we reported results on the estimation of latency, as this was the primary objective.
+However, peak amplitudes and other quantities can be obtained from the estimated stationary points and latencies, unlike current practices that use empirically chosen windows around a peak identified from globally averaged data.
+Also, extensions to hierarchical multi-subject models with subject-level random effects can be of practical relevance.